 Character creation follows the standard rules within the 5E Player’s Handbook.
 Player’s can generate their Ability Scores by either rolling or via the point-buy system.

 The only change from the PHB is that of the character’s Background.
 Each character will choose a Background representing what they did before joining the Shields.
 In addition, each person who arrives in Wintersholm and expresses interest in joining the Shields first spends a year under the tutelage of a senior artisan.
 As such, each player will select a craft in which they apprenticed, and have a tool proficiency in that particular area (and may begin play with those tools for free if they wish).
 This proficiency can be different than that listed in the selected character Background.

 The list of crafts is as follows:

 Players are encouraged to come up with the Senior Artisan under which they apprenticed and how they fit into the character’s backstory.

-In addition, due to their training, a player may select a skill proficiency in either Insight or Persuasion to replace any of their other skill proficiencies received from their Background.
+In addition, due to this craft training, a player may select a skill proficiency in either Insight or Persuasion to replace any of their other skill proficiencies received from their Background.

 Each PC receives an Oilcloak upon completing their probationary period as a Tenderfoot.
 The Oilcloak functions as a Cloak of Protection (+1 to AC) and grants advantage on any rolls against natural, weather-related effects.